Zggis/micromouse-3d/rules/README.md

 - Ramps are in known locations with known orientations along the opposite walls robots enter the level from
 - Robots will start facing the first ramp they must traverse to reach the bridge

 [Here](bridge.STL) is a 3D rending of an example bridge maze.
-In this rending, all the walls you see are those which you can assume are present, except one wall outlining the goal.
+In this rendering, all the walls you see are those which you can assume are present if the cell is accessible.
+One wall surrounding the goal will be absent.

 - Do not make any assumptions about how the first level is divided up, or how many cells on the first level need to be traversed on either side of the bridge.
 - Rankings are determined in the same way as the pyramid event above.